cambiegroup/flowchem/docs/getting_started.md

 :::{figure-md} flowchem-architecture
 <img src="./_static/architecture_v1.svg" alt="Flowchem software architecture (devices/config/server)" class="bg-primary mb-1" width="100%">

-Schematic representation of flowchem software architecture.
+**Figure 1** Schematic representation of flowchem software architecture.
 An heterogeneous collection of devices is physically connected to a control PC.
 The configuration file in TOML format specifies the connection parameters for each device.
 After running flowchem with that configuration, a web server is started to control each device via a single API.